Year 11 Foundation English Units 1 and 2

 - write creatively for different mediums, audiences, and purposes.

-You must have access to the internet to access this course.
 All work will be completed and submitted online weekly.

 Persepolis: A Story of a Childhood, by Marjane Satrapi, Pantheon Books (United States).
 You will need to buy this text.
 The film version is provided within the course materials.